microsoft support

 Upgrades

 No, of course you don’t have to update to Windows 11.
+Same as you didn’t with Windows 7, 8, Vista, ME, or 98.

 Microsoft thinks it is a threat to take away your support for Windows 10.
 Did anyone ever feel supported?
 Your life will only be better when Microsoft stops forcing buggy Windows updates on you.
 That is the totality of Microsoft support, btw, their Windows updates - the worst thing about Windows.
 Yes, take away our “support” Microsoft, and let us be.

 So, as usual, ignore or do the opposite of what Microsoft tells you.
 You don’t need to do anything other than keep using your computer.
-Your goal is to be at the very tail end of any Microsoft changes, better if you can skip them altogether.
+Your goal is to be at the very tail end of any Microsoft changes; better if you can skip them altogether.

 Scumbags